w3c/wot-marketing/README.template.md

 ---

-Introduction about the specification or repo purpose
+Introduction about the specification or repo purpose can be put here.

 ## Logistics